ugniusado/Mario/README.md

 # Mario
-First level of 2D Mario game, done with Unity

-Progress on all tasks is described in branches
+## Progress on all tasks is described in branches